True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/train_and_predict.md

 ![Training Panel](images/train_panel.png)

 ### Steps:
-1️⃣ Choose a model from dropdown and configure training parameters.
+1️⃣ Choose a model from dropdown and configure parameters.
-2️⃣ Train using labeled images.
+2️⃣ Press 'Train network' a popup will appear that allows you to configure additional parameters.
-3️⃣ Use the trained model to predict labels on new images.
+3️⃣ Hit 'Predict current image' or 'Predict all images' to use the trained model to predict labels.

 ## Training popup